csaid/csaid.github.io/_posts/2016-02-28-an-animated-look-at-local-maxima.md

 You can think of an industry as a dynamic ecosystem where each company has its own reward function.
 When one company moves, it changes its own reward function as well as the reward functions of other companies.
 If this sounds like biology, you're not mistaken.
 The dynamics here are very similar to evolutionary [fitness landscapes](http://www.randalolson.com/2014/04/17/visualizing-evolution-in-action-dynamic-fitness-landscapes/).

+***

-While all of the criticisms of incrementalism and short-termism have obvious validity, I think it is very easy for people to overreact to them.
-So here are some caveats:
+While all of the criticisms of hill climbing have obvious validity, I think it is very easy for people to overreact to them.
+Here are some caveats in defense of hill climbing:

 - The plots above probably exaggerate the magnitude and frequency with which reward functions change.
 - There is huge uncertainty and disagreement about what future landscapes will look like.
 In most cases, it's better to explore regions that increase (rather than decrease) reward, making sure to run long term experiments when needed.